 According to principal architect Wolf D. Prix the design is intended to represent the unity between music and architecture: “Music is the art of striking a chord in people directly.
 Like the body of musical instruments this architecture serves as a resonance body for the creativity in the House of Music.”
 Through multiple observation windows, students and visitors can look into the concert hall from the foyer and the practice rooms and experience the musical events, including concerts and rehearsals.

 Instead of fans, the foyer uses the natural thermal buoyancy in the large vertical space for ventilation.
 Water-filled hypocaust pipes in the concrete floor slab are used for cooling in summer and heating in winter.
-The concrete walls around the concert hall act as an additional storage capacity for thermal energy.
+The concrete walls around the concert hall act as additional storage capacity for thermal energy.

 The building is equipped with a building management program that controls the equipment in the building and ensures that no system is active when there is no need for it.
 In this way, energy consumption is minimized.